Flash-X/Flash-X-docs/docs/source/softwaresystem.rst

-Flash-X Software System
+The Configuration Toolchain
 =======================

-This chapter covers the basic structure of Flash-X software system.
+This section covers the structure of Flash-X configuration toolchain.

 .. toctree::
     :maxdepth: 1
     :caption: Contents

-    arch
     setup
+    macroprocessor